thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ```
 {: .copy-code}

-Performance tests will be started as an application to reduce complexity using the container
+Performance tests will be started as an application to reduce network setup complexity using the container.
 Before you started, clone and build once the performance test:
 ```bash
 cd ~